Fires spare Reagan library but menace homes near Los Angeles

 Within minutes, a fire crew arrived to help Rivera and her boyfriend protect their home.

-The brush fire broke out before dawn between the cities of Simi Valley and Moorpark north of Los Angeles and exploded to 2 square miles (5 square kilometers), Ventura County officials said.
-About 7,000 homes, or around 26,000 people, were ordered evacuated, authorities said.
+The brush fire broke out before dawn between the cities of Simi Valley and Moorpark north of Los Angeles and grew to 2.5 square miles (6.4 square kilometers), Ventura County officials said.
+About 7,000 homes, or around 30,000 people, were ordered evacuated, authorities said.

 Wind gusts of up to 68 mph (109 kph) were reported, forecasters said.
 Other spots in Southern California were buffeted by even stronger winds.
 The gusts knocked over a truck on a freeway.